 Recent studies show that patients who participate in a structured heart failure program have fewer complications and hospitalizations than those patients who don't participate in a program.
 Learning how to work with your doctor to manage your heart failure can make a big difference in your health.

-By participating in the Summa Cardiovascular Institute’s (SCI) Heart Failure Program, you’ll learn how to take a more active role in minimizing your risks for complications and hospitalizations due to heart failure.
+By participating in the Summa Cardiovascular Institute’s (SCVI) Heart Failure Program, you’ll learn how to take a more active role in minimizing your risks for complications and hospitalizations due to heart failure.

 The program is designed to improve your health by partnering with your primary care physician to offer extra support and ongoing monitoring of your heart failure status.